-IndexUsage= "Multiple" means that although this instance only uses one of the segments in this multi-segment file, additional instances of EXTERNAL_DATA_ARRAY may call for other segments.
+IndexUsage= "Multiple" means that although this instance only uses one of the segments in this multi-segment file, additional instances of EXTERNAL\DATA\ARRAY may call for other segments.
 Thus, as an optimization, a Consumer may wish to process all the segments in the source, not just the one segment specified by the Index attribute.

-5.11 The <INTERNAL_DATA> Element
+5.11 The <INTERNAL\DATA> Element

-An INTERNAL_DATA element is the same as an EXTERNAL_DATA element except that it contains the actual content data, instead of referring to it.
+An INTERNAL\DATA element is the same as an EXTERNAL\DATA element except that it contains the actual data, instead of referring to it.
 Therefore it has no Src attribute.

-Like the datum referred to by an EXTERNAL_DATA element, it may be in any of the supported formats (e.g., PostScript, PDF, PCL, TIFF, etc.) and can be used by itself or in combination with other content elements to construct components which appear on the printed page.
+Like the content datum referred to by an EXTERNAL\DATA element, an INTERNAL\DATA content datum may be in any of the supported formats (e.g., PostScript, PDF, PCL, TIFF, etc.) and can be used by itself or in combination with other content elements to construct components which appear on the printed page.

-Note that the content data itself, contained in the INTERNAL_DATA element, must be valid XML content - it must be free of XML delimiters and must conform to the character sets identified in section 2.1.5, "Character sets."
+Note that the content data itself, contained in the INTERNAL\DATA element, must be valid XML content - it must conform to the character sets identified in section 2.1.5, "Character sets."